 Arizona driving statistics

-Arizona’s charms—its natural beauty, sunny climate, and low cost of living—have made it a popular place to live, with more than 2 million people relocating to the Grand Canyon State since 2000.
-It’s no surprise, then, that Arizona roads have seen a 34-percent increase in traffic (per vehicle mile traveled) in that time.
+Arizona’s charms—its natural beauty, sunny climate, low cost of living—have made it a popular place to live, with more than 2 million people relocating to the Grand Canyon State since 2000.
+It’s no surprise then that Arizona roads have seen a 34-percent increase in traffic (per vehicle mile traveled) in that time.

 And with crowded highways and byways, accidents happen.
 Arizona drivers also travel some rough terrain, with 44 percent of the state’s roads in poor or mediocre condition, upping the chance of accidents.
 According to the Arizona Department of Transportation, there were 91,913 crashes that resulted in property damage in 2019, with 36,926 leading to injuries and 911 fatal crashes.

 In addition to the AAA discounts available to all drivers, Arizona residents can save with these Auto Insurance discounts:

 - Up to 7.8% discount when you pay your annual insurance premium in full.